Building the collections

 The National STEM Centre is building the UK’s largest open collection of science, technology, engineering and mathematics (STEM) classroom teaching resources to provide a treasure chest of inspiration for teachers and lecturers of STEM subjects.

 Work with us to help build this valuable archive of resources.
-We are currently collecting influential resources published over the last forty years.
+We are collecting influential resources published over the last forty years.
 Please contact us if you are looking for a home for STEM resources when tidying your office, school or library.
 You may have some of the few remaining copies of publications such as LAMP, ILEA Science in Process, Warwick Process Science and many other memorable materials.
+Please view our 'wish list' to see if you have any of the specific publications that we're looking for to complete some collections.
 Most resources will be digitised and made freely available online on the eLibrary, or stored in the physical collection in York.

 We are always grateful to receive contemporary publications for the eLibrary that support teaching and learning of STEM subjects.
 Formats include print, multimedia, interactive and practical teaching materials.
 The eLibrary team are able to arrange digitisation of print resources, and bespoke web development work to enable interactive web-based materials to sit in the eLibrary - in this way we can help to ensure that valued curriculum projects are not lost for future teachers.